Internal Timber Cladding Guide

 In order to reduce the risk of cladding splitting, warping or cracking, have it delivered or buy it at least two weeks before you plan on fitting it.
 Keeping the cladding in the room it will be used it will acclimatise it, reducing the amount of moisture in the wood.
 Store it laid flat.

-Natasha is Homebuilding & Renovating’s Associate Content Editor and has been a member of the team for over two decades.
-An experienced journalist and renovation expert, she has written for a number of homes titles.
+Natasha was Homebuilding & Renovating’s Associate Content Editor and was a member of the Homebuilding team for over two decades.
+In her role on Homebuilding & Renovating she imparted her knowledge on a wide range of renovation topics, from window condensation to renovating bathrooms, to removing walls and adding an extension.
+She continues to write for Homebuilding on these topics, and more.
+An experienced journalist and renovation expert, she also writes for a number of other homes titles, including Homes & Gardens and Ideal Homes.
 Over the years Natasha has renovated and carried out a side extension to a Victorian terrace.
 She is currently living in the rural Edwardian cottage she renovated and extended on a largely DIY basis, living on site for the duration of the project.
-She is now looking for her next project — something which is proving far harder than she thought it would be.